forfudan/MojoMiji/src/miji/basic/structs.md

 ::: tip Why I use such a long name?

 The name of the human in the previous example, "Yuhao Zihong Xianyong Mengzexianke Zhu", is quite long.
 Why I choose this long name?
-Because the `String` type in Mojo will optimize the memory layout for short strings (less than 24 bytes) by simply storing the string data in the 24-bit memory block of the `String` struct, without allocating additional memory on heap.
-To force a heap allocation, I used such a long name.
+Because the `String` type in Mojo will optimize the memory layout for short strings (less than 24 bytes) by simply storing the string data in the 24-bit memory block of the `String` struct, without pointing to a memory block (on stack or on heap).
+To force generating a pointer, I used such a long name.

 Actually, this long name is not random.
 It consists my given name, my courtesy name(s), my art name, and my family name.